(Also known as "Webfiction" or the "Online novel") Subgenre of Web Original

 - Many Words, extremely irregularly-updated (but getting better!), presently running an Alternate History 1920s globetrotting zeppelins-and-skypirates Nazi-punching Adventurer Archaeologist pulp story, Nathaniel Cannon and the Lost City of Pitu.
 The archive has a finished naval-war-in-space short and the presently-abandoned start to a longer fantasy story.

-- Metamor City takes place in the same world, and features short stories (and so far one novel, "Making the Cut") in its podcast tales.
+- Metamor City takes place in the same universe, and features short stories (and so far one novel, "Making the Cut") in its podcast tales.

 - Memory of AUSOS is a tale of mechs, gods, and love, taking place in a late Industrial Age island kingdom with a handful of dark secrets.